• Documentation

 • Confluence whiteboards, databases, and live pages.

-• Comments on pages and blog posts.
+• Comments on pages, blog posts, and issues.

 Content is scanned on create and update

-This means if an existing Confluence page already contained sensitive data at the point it is updated, we’ll generate an alert, because the entire page body is scanned when the page is updated.
+• If an existing Confluence page already contained sensitive data at the point it is updated, we’ll generate an alert, because the entire page body is scanned when the page is updated.

 There’s currently no way to scan all your existing content (without it being updated).